-Have you heard of the akai ito legend?
-A widely held famous Asian belief in Japan that indicates that two people are linked by the red thread of fate.
-In this article we will do a thorough research on this legend and try to answer all the curiosities related to it.
+Have you heard of the legend akai ito?
+A famous Asian belief widely held in Japan that indicates that two people are connected by the red thread of fate.
+In this article we will do a deep research on this legend and try to answer all the curiosities related to it.

-The word akai ito [赤い糸] literally means red thread and applies to a belief / legend of Chinese origin is non-Japanese.
-According to legend, the gods tie an invisible red rope around the ankles of men and women who are predestined to be soul mates.
+The word akai ito [赤い糸] literally means red thread and applies to a belief / legend of Chinese origin is not Japanese.
+According to legend, the gods tie an invisible red rope around the ankles of men and women who are predestined to be a soul mate.

-Legend has it that the red thread may stretch or tie but it will never breaker, no matter how much time passes, the 2 people will meet.
-In the Japanese version of the legend we usually find the red thread tied in the smallest finger of the couple’s hand.
+The legend says that the red thread can stretch or tie but will never break, no matter how long it takes, the 2 people will meet.
+In the Japanese version of the legend, we usually find the red thread tied to the couple's smallest finger.

 The legend arose in China during the Hokuso Period.
-Yuè Xià Lǎorén, an ancient Lunar God of love and marriage, is believed to tie these strings to the birth of people.
+It is believed that Yuè Xià Lǎorén, an ancient Lunar God of love and marriage ties these threads together in the birth of people.
 It is believed that the longer the thread, the farther and sadder the destined people are…

-This legend spread throughout Asia, especially Japan, and was fully incorporated into the country's culture, making appearances in various anime, drama, manga and movies.
-There is even a drama of the same name, which I recommend taking a look at, it addresses various subjects that help to reflect on life.
+This legend spread throughout Asia, mainly in Japan and was fully incorporated into the country's culture, making appearances in various animes, dramas, manga and films.
+There is even a drama of the same name, which I recommend taking a look at, it addresses several subjects that help to reflect in life.

 The legend is already represented differently in Japan.
-As already mentioned, instead of an ankle rope, in Japan is a red thread attached to the little finger.
-The Japanese version of Legend shows a boy who says never to marry until God Xia Lao Yue says he is tied to a girl by a red thread.
+As already mentioned, instead of a rope around the ankle, in Japan it is a red thread attached to the little finger.
+THE Japanese version da Lenda shows a boy who says never to marry until the God Xia Lao Yue says that he is connected to a girl by a red thread.

-Outraged by this upon meeting the girl he throws a stone at her and says he will never marry.
-The boy grows up and can never fall in love until he meets a girl he is unable to see the face and marries her, asking why she covered her face she says it was because in childhood a boy threw a stone at her and left a scar on his eyebrow.
+Outraged at this when he finds the girl he throws a rock at her and says he will never get married.
+The boy grows up and never falls in love until he meets a girl that he is not able to see his face and marries her, when asking why she covered her face she says it was because in childhood a boy threw a stone at her and left a scar on the eyebrow.

-In the Chinese version a man is about to get married, God says that he is not the right person and points a red baby through the red rope.
-Annoyed he sets the baby's house on fire and marries the wrong person and has an unhappy life.
-The story repeats itself and he ends up marrying the girl who survived.
+At Chinese version a man is about to get married, God says that he is not the right person and points a baby through the red string.
+Irritated he sets fire to the baby's house and house with the wrong person and has an unhappy life.
+History repeats itself and he ends up marrying the girl who survived.

-It was from this Japanese legend that came the famous promise Yubikiri Genman [指切り拳万].
+It was from the Japanese legend that the famous promise arose Yubikiri Genman (指切り拳万).
 That famous Japanese oath, in which two people who are making a promise join their little fingers and sing:

-Yubikiri gen: Ma n uso tsuitara hari Senbon nomasu yubi kitta.
+Yubikiri gen: Ma n use tsuitara hari Senbon nomasu yubi kitta.

 - 指 - finger;